TheBurningDust/xdccget-for-windows/README.md

 * support for IPv4 and IPv6 connections
 * can be configured with configuration-file
 * supports connection with and without SSL/TLS
+* connection to passive bots are supported (you need to set the listen-ip and listen-port in this case, see comments below for more details)
 * bots with support for ssend-command are supported

 ## Using xdccget